Basic Dog Training

 I do believe, however, that to use the Master Plus you require knowledge of how dogs learn.
 Training and timing are essential and one should get help from a dog trainer to help put the device into operation.
 It is not intended for and neither should it be used in frustration.
 Though it is innocuous, like all training devices, it can still freak out a few dogs when inappropriately used.

 Though food (not treats) is not a device often used in training it can be very potent.
-Natural Instinct is a food we use here at the Behaviour Centre.
-We have found a considerable change in dogs’ behaviour when they are fed on what I call a clean diet.
-Natural Instinct is chemical free and is simply fresh meat, bone and vegetables etc. A dog I saw recently for Noise Phobia ( gun shots) has dramatically changed its behaviour in less than two weeks by simply being fed on Natural food and in conjunction with a desensitisation programme.
+We have found a considerable change in dogs’ behaviour when they are fed on what I call a clean diet (chemical free, fresh meat, bone and vegetables etc. A dog I saw recently for Noise Phobia ( gun shots) has dramatically changed its behaviour in less than two weeks by simply being fed on natural food and in conjunction with a desensitisation programme.
 Reggie, a Staffordshire Bull Terrier, has become more relaxed and less fearful.
 The owners believe natural food has without doubt helped their dog’s entire physiological and psychological well being.

 Diet and Behaviour

 Last year I conducted a test on 10 dogs brought to me for various behavioural problems.
 All these dogs shared very high activity rates which appeared to compound the respective behaviour problems presented, including jumping up on people, excessive attention seeking and the like.

 I placed all of the dogs on a natural food as apposed to the dog’s normal foods which consisted of about half wet and half dry varieties.
 The outcome as reported from the owners of the dogs concerned was a dramatic change.
 Their dogs became much more settled, less prone to execute the bad behaviour they previously exhibited.
 The most common comment made to me was that the dogs seemed more content and there was less conflict all round.